Dominic Chappell

 Dominic Joseph Andrew Chappell (born 28 November 1966) is a British businessman who has been declared bankrupt on three occasions and was convicted for tax evasion.
 In 2015, his company, Retail Acquisitions Ltd, purchased the now collapsed retail chain British Home Stores from Philip Green for just £1 GBP together with a £10,000,000 equity injection into BHS Group Ltd. 13 months later the company was placed into administration resulting in the closure of 164 stores and the loss of 11,000 jobs.

 Biography

 Chappell was born in Sunbury-on-Thames, Surrey in 1966.
 He was educated at Millfield School in Somerset.

 Chappell competed as a racing driver from 1986 to 1999, including races in British Formula Ford 2000, and British F3 in 1990, finishing runner-up in the Class B Championship and British Formula 3000.
-In 1993 Dominic Chappell and his British F2 team named Apache contested the final rounds of International Formula 3000 using the rights of team Cobra without scoring noteworthy results.
+In 1993, Chappell and his British F2 team named Apache contested the final rounds of International Formula 3000 using the rights of team Cobra without scoring noteworthy results.
 Chappell competed in the 24 Hours of Le Mans race in the GT1 class in 1994 (not classified), 1995 (did not finish) and 1996 (did not finish), and entered in the GT2 class in 1997 but failed to qualify.

 Chappell launched the Interactive Sportscar Championship in the UK in 2001.
 The series folded after one race, leaving almost everybody unpaid, despite promises of payment.